tzmcion/CS_beta-v.05/README.md

 #README
----

 ## Canvas Script

-Canvas Script is a small project which is set of canvas effects for html.
+Canvas Script is a small project which is set of canvas effects for html. <br />
 I never finished it, but it contains some cool effects (and bad english)

 ---

-Check it out here https://tzmcion.github.io/CS_beta-v.05/ Lava lamp effect https://codepen.io/quij_drk/pen/gOMYVGp
+Check it out here https://tzmcion.github.io/CS_beta-v.05/ </br>
+Lava lamp effect https://codepen.io/quij_drk/pen/gOMYVGp

 ---